 Build a Supply Chain for the Digital World

 This more expansive mindset adds a new axis to your supply chain strategy: as you digitize and automate to execute against plan, you also prepare to perform against the unplannable, by building in the ability to sense and pivot.
 Each axis complements the other.
 Digitizing and automating your supply chain can eliminate many of the more mundane, frustrating activities (friction) that drain supply chain resources day in and day out.
 You can then refocus those assets on making your supply chain more dynamically responsive.

 Sales and operations planning (S&OP), for example, makes a determined shift away from the traditional linear process of ad hoc demand forecasting and supply and production planning toward a new approach grounded in smart sensing and dispersed in-the-field decision-making, supported by fact-based “what-if” decision analytics.
 The net result is a continuous S&OP approach that nimbly adapts to changing conditions and priorities.
 Similarly, manufacturing moves from a scale-based box that efficiently fills orders on time and at low cost to modular units that enable greater product customization, produce close to customers, and are highly attuned to customer experience.

 Vigorous pursuit of comparable reinventions across your supply chain moves you from the current state—where you “plan and pray” that events unfold as you anticipated—toward a pivoting supply chain that continually adapts to the unplannable.
 You will then welcome rather than dread uncertainty and complexity, because both now fuel your sustained competitive advantage.

-Check out our related article “Why Supply Chain Must Pivot”, MIT Sloan Management Review
+Check out our companion article “Why Supply Chain Must Pivot” at MIT Sloan Management Review